textadventures/quest/functions/showmenu.md

 If the "allow ignore" parameter is set to **true**, the player can ignore the menu and interact with other objects.
 The menu is just closed then.
 If the "allow ignore" parameter is set to **false**, the player must choose one entry of the menu.

 Use the [show menu](../scripts/show_menu.html) script command for a popup menu.

+Note that the variable "this" becomes undefined when running the nested script (this is different to the "show menu" script command, when "this" keeps its value inside the nested script).